mitmul/chainer-faster-rcnn/README.md

 # Faster R-CNN

-This is an experimental implementation of Faster R-CNN using Chainer based on Ross Girshick's [py-faster-rcnn codes](https://github.com/rbgirshick/py-faster-rcnn).
+This is an experimental implementation of Faster R-CNN in Chainer based on Ross Girshick's work: [py-faster-rcnn codes](https://github.com/rbgirshick/py-faster-rcnn).

 ## Requirement